bruneaug/DShield-SIEM/AddOn/Configure_Arkime_Cont3xt.md

 Update ELK using these instructions:<br>
 https://github.com/bruneaug/DShield-SIEM/blob/main/Troubleshooting/Manually_Update_Management_Kibana_Saved_Objects.pdf

-You will also need in ELK to go to Management -> Stack Management -> Kibana -> Data Views<br>
+You will also need in ELK to go to Management -> Stack Management -> Kibana -> Data Views -> select cowrie* <br>
-Edit Cont3xtHash and Cont3xtIP and change the IP of the URL (192.168.25.231) to your own ELK IP to query Cont3xt directly from the interface<br>
+Edit Cont3xtHash, Cont3xtIP and TTYLog and change the IP of the URL (192.168.25.231) to your own ELK IP to query Cont3xt directly from the interface<br>
 ![image](https://github.com/bruneaug/DShield-SIEM/assets/48228401/14b981b3-123d-424b-ad3c-97d8932dd33d)